davidaknowles/tf_net/README.md

 ## A custom CNN for the DREAM ENCODE challenge

 This is a pretty standard convolutional neural net on genomic sequence with the following features added:
-* normalized per-base DNaseII cuts for the + and - strand are concatenated onto the one hot encoding of sequence, to give a [sequence context] x 6 input matrix
+* normalized per-base DNase I cuts for the + and - strand are concatenated onto the one hot encoding of sequence, to give a [sequence context] x 6 input matrix.
-* gene expression PCs are included as features to allow the model to interpolate between different cell types
+* gene expression PCs are included as features to allow the model to interpolate between different cell types.
 * a three class ordinal likelihood is used for the Unbound/Ambiguous/Bound labels.
 * simultaneous analysis of the forward and reverse complement.
-* down-sampling of the negative set to speed up training.
+* down-sampling of the negative set to speed up training (and accounting for by weighting the likelihood).

 ### Installation

-You'll need the following python packages: pysam, pyDNase, scikit-learn, synapseclient (for downloading the data and submitting), numpy, scipy, theano.
+You'll need the following python packages: pysam, pyDNase, scikit-learn (for performance metrics), synapseclient (for downloading the data and submitting), numpy, scipy, theano.

 ### Usage